Observations at the hive entrance

 |

-In autumn, the colony has one priority objective : to store food reserves for winter.
-Observing chaotic activity with fighting in front of a hive entrance, with clusters of bees under the tray, in gaps at the roof or feeder, the presence of black, hairless bees (they have lost their hairs in the scuffle), granular and sticky deposits in front of the entrance and on the metal grid makes it possible to recognize robbing without hesitation.
-Sometimes robbing is carried out by wasps: the scene is very discreet, but the incessant comings and goings of these hymenopterans, close cousins, draw heavily on the colony’s reserves without really triggering defence by the guards.
-The favouring factor is the presence or smell of honey or syrup in the apiary.
-Be careful when feeding with concentrated syrup and even more so with 50% syrup: the slightest drop spilled on the ground attracts foragers and soon frenzy takes hold of the whole apiary.
-To avoid agitation, feed preferably in the evening when foragers are inside the hive.
-Similarly, letting supers’ frames be licked after extraction is risky.
+In autumn, the colony has one priority objective: storing food reserves to survive the winter.
+Observing chaotic activity with fighting in front of the hive entrance, clusters of bees under the varroa insert board, at the gaps in the roof frame or the feeder, the presence of black and hairless bees (they lost their hair in the fighting), granular and sticky deposits in front of the entrance and on the metal grid allows robbing to be identified without hesitation.
+Sometimes the robbing is carried out by wasps: the spectacle is very discreet, but the incessant coming and going of these close relatives draws extensively on the colony's reserves without really triggering defence by the guard bees.
+The contributing factor is the presence or smell of honey or syrup at the apiary.
+Care must be taken when feeding with concentrated syrup and even more so with 50% syrup: the slightest drop fallen to the ground attracts foragers, and the robbing frenzy soon grips the entire apiary.
+To avoid agitation at the apiary, feeding is best done in the evening, when foragers are inside the hive.
+In the same vein, allowing super frames to be licked clean after extraction is a risky undertaking.

 |